Repository view not updating

 genpython.cpp.
 Whatever job that runs periodically to update the repo page isn't updating my page.

-#1 Updated by Marc Mengel almost 4 years ago
+#1 Updated by Marc Mengel about 4 years ago

 Um... when I look at the repository view, the latest change is: